KartKrewDev/High-Voltage-Ring/Source/Plugins/UDBScript/docs/htmldoc/docs/gettingstarted.md

 !!! tip
 	UDBScript does hot reloading, i.e. changes to the scripts, or copying new scripts into the directory structure will be shown immediately.

+!!! warning
+	UDBScript comes with multiple example scripts in the `.\UDBScript\Scripts\Examples` directory.
+Do not modify those scripts, since they will be overwritten when UDB is updated.
+If you want to use one of the example scripts as a bas copy it to another directory!

 ## Setting hotkeys to execute scripts

 Hotkeys to execute scripts can be set by going to `Tools` -> `Preferences` -> `Controls`, and then filtering by `execute`.